-But first, a bit of art history.
-The camera, critics have argued, freed the artist from the responsibility of representing the world realistically in art.
-If a person wanted an accurate portrait or landscape, he could hire a photographer.
-Consequently, since the 1860s, painters have tried to represent things that the camera could not easily capture, such as an impression, an experience, a feeling, a movement, light, even the passage of time.
+The camera freed the artist from the responsibility of representing the world realistically in art.
+If someone wanted an accurate portrait or landscape, he would hire a photographer, rather than a painter.
+Consequently, since the 1860s, painters have tried to represent things that the camera cannot easily capture, such as an impression, an experience, a feeling, movement, light, even the passage of time.

 Futurism (1910-193), which orginated in Italy with artists like Umberto Boccioni and Carlo Carrà, captured movement in painting.
-Michel Duchamp (1887-1968) was generally associated with Dadaism and conceptual art; his famous painting Nude Descending a Staircase No. 2 (1912) was not exactly a Futurist painting, but the the painting was influenced by Futurism.
+Michel Duchamp was generally associated with Dadaism and conceptual art; his famous painting Nude Descending a Staircase No. 2 (1912) was not exactly a Futurist painting, but the the painting was influenced by Futurism.
 He not only captured his subject from different perspectives, he also showed the figure moving through space and time.

 Paul Klee (1879-1940) continued the modernist trend toward abstraction.
 Klee is harder to categorize, but was influenced by the Expressionists, Cubists, Surrealists, and Orientalists.
 In his painting Bust of a Child (1922), we can see the child-like simplification of the human form.
-Compare his painting to my photo Pilgrim Woman.
+Compare his painting to my photo Pilgrim Woman (20130).
 As I was walking one day, I recognized a naive portrait of a pilgrim, which was akin to Klee’s paintings.
 In other words, Klee taught me how to recognize and appreciate this simple portrait.